bdelorme/Temperature_TimeSeries_Prediction/README.md

 ```bash
 ./predict path_to_historical_dataset
 ```

 This function prints the prediction at time *h+1*.
 To store the result in a file *result.txt*, do:
 ```bash
 ./predict path_to_historical_dataset > result.txt
 ```

+We suggest that you first go over the jupyter notebook to understand the choices made.